YKW-Modding/yo-docs/modding-guides/general/mobiclip.md

 # How to Convert MP4 to Moflex
-**Original guide by @komazuraaa on discord**

-**Make sure your video is exported to 480p before doing this!!!**
+> **Original guide by @komazuraaa on discord.
+Modified by @n123original.
+Make sure your video is exported to 480p before doing this!!!**

-1. Get mobiclip multicore encoder.

-2. Get runasdate

-3. Run mobiclip enocder inside runasdate and set the date to earlier than 2023
+* First, get Mobiclip Multicore Encoder.
+* Next, get RunAsDate and run it.
+* Next, run the encoder inside RunAsDate, with a date earlier than 2023/

-4. Give hte program the license file that it comes with
+* Next, give the program the license file that it comes with.

-5. Load up the mgraph attached at the end of this message.
+* Next, load the mgraph attached at the end of this guide.

-6. Double-click the video files block.
+* Double-click the video files block.

-7. Change the input video to your video.
+* Change the input video to your video.

-8. Double click the encoder block.
+* Double click the encoder block.

-9. Change the output dir to your desired output directory.
+* Change the output dir to your desired output directory.

-10. Click queue job.
+* Click queue job.

-11. Find your output MOFLEX in your output directory.
+* Find your output MOFLEX in your output directory.

-12. Replace any moflex in the game with your video!
+* Enjoy!

 # Mgraph (Copy and paste into a 'graph.mpgrah` file and load it in the program):
 ```json